 Non-exempt staff members who perform duties outside their assignment must record actual hours worked.
-Time worked will be recorded on the SKYWARD TRUE-TIME system.
-These additional duties will be compensated at the staff member's regular hourly rate of pay or compensatory time up to 40 hours and 1.5 times the regular rate for hours physically worked over 40 within the work week.
+Time worked will be recorded on a Payroll Payment Request Form and approved by their supervisor.
+These additional duties will be compensated at the staff member's regular hourly rate of pay up to 40 hours and 1.5 times the regular rate for hours physically worked over 40 within the work week.
 In addition, non-exempt staff members may not volunteer in positions similar to their assignment (i.e., teacher aide helps with reading group after school).